Fronkon Games

 • Comprehensive Material System: Extensive surface interaction properties with material-specific ballistic characteristics for different surfaces.

-• Visual Feedback: Built-in tracer system and comprehensive debug visualization tools.
+• Visual Feedback: Built-in tracer system (Built-in, URP, and HDRP shaders) and comprehensive debug visualization tools.

 • Extensive Weapons Database: 380+ real-world weapons with authentic ballistic data including pistols, rifles, shotguns, machine guns, and sniper rifles.